 - Requirements Development/Management

 - Software Design

-- correct those weaknesses to continually improve the process
+- correcting those weaknesses to continually improve the processes

 The quality management system under which the software system is created is normally based on one or more of the following models/standards: